lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 # Renderless Components

+The completed source code for this section, including the exercises, can be found in `examples/renderless-password`.

+______

 The primary way you reuse components in Vue is *slots*.
 This works great for a lot of cases, but sometimes you need *more* flexibility.

 One example is you have some complex logic that needs to be reused in two totally different interfaces.
 One way to reuse complex logic with several different interfaces is the *renderless* component pattern.

 In this section we will build the following component, a password strength form: